RafaGago/mini-async-log/README.md

 UFO (Useful Features Only) Logger
 -----------
-THIS PROJECT IS UNDER DEVELOPMENT AND SHOULDN'T BE CONSIDERED STABLE NOW.
+THIS PROJECT IS UNDER DEVELOPMENT AND SHOULDN'T BE CONSIDERED PRODUCTION-READY NOW.

 Another feature reduced asynchronous data logger.
 Sponsored by my employer **Diadrom AB.**